 A racing season begins from 1 January till 31 December each year.
-There are approximately 30 race days scheduled at the Sungei Besi racecourse each year.
-Each race meeting ranges from a day to four days of racing held on Saturday and Sunday.
+There are approximately 40 race days scheduled at the Sungei Besi racecourse each year.
+Each race meeting ranges from a day to four days of racing in a month held on Saturday and Sunday.

 An average of 10 races are conducted on each race day with an interval of 30 minutes between each races.
 Races are broadcast live to the other Racing Clubs and vice versa when live races are conducted at these Racing Clubs.

-The Selangor Turf Club operates off-course betting on the races conducted at the other racing clubs in Penang and Perak including Wednesday and Friday night racing from Hong Kong, Macau, Singapore and South Africa.
+The Selangor Turf Club operates off-course betting on the races conducted at the other racing clubs in Penang and Perak including Wednesday night racing from Australia, Hong Kong, Singapore and South Africa.

 What to do on Race Day

-Proceed to the Ticketing Counter to purchase your tickets; RM6 per ticket for entry to the racecourse and a further RM20 for the Public Air-Cond Enclosure for additional comfort.
+Proceed to the Ticketing Counter to purchase your tickets; RM10 per ticket for entry to the racecourse and a further RM30 for the HEST Enclosure for additional comfort with Air-Cond.

 Saturday & Sunday 11:30 am till 6:00 pm